 Experience Tranquility in the Lush DesertBack to Top of List

 Known for its collection of luxurious resorts and spas, Greater Phoenix has an experience to fit any style of pampering and relaxation.
 While each location offers the classic options, it’s the unique treatments that set these spas apart.
 Visit Aji Spa at the Sheraton Grand Wild Horse Pass to explore the traditions of two Native cultures — the Pima and Maricopa tribes — with treatments that utilize such local ingredients as red clay from the Gila River and the Cholla cactus bud to help purify and rejuvenate the body.
 For a transformative day of self-care, visit the Joya Spa at the Omni Scottsdale Resort & Spa at Montelucia, where guests are invited to participate in an entrance ceremony and place their hands on the spa’s 55-pound quartz crystal to purify and open the mind and body ahead of their treatment.
 The Phoenician Spa specializes in the nurturing of guests’ individual spirits by indulging in services that provide nourishment and overall well-being.
 This isn’t like any spa treatment as guests will further engage with their inner nature, channeling peace, purity and strength beyond anything they’ve experienced before.
-The Phoenician Spa was recently renovated from the ground up and transformed into a three-story facility with a rooftop pool that overlooks the city’s skyline.
+The Phoenician Spa was renovated from the ground up in 2018 and transformed into a three-story facility with a rooftop pool that overlooks the city’s skyline.
+For physical and spiritual relaxation with Sonoran Desert-inspired treatments and experiences, visit Tierra Luna Spa at the Arizona Biltmore.
+Renovated in 2021, the spa and Sol Garden provide guests a serene environment including an outdoor hot tub and cold plunge, steam room and indoor and outdoor treatment rooms while surrounded by the iconic architecture of the resort.

 National Treasures: Experience the History and Culture of ArizonaBack to Top of List